InfamousMusicify/MOTD/README.md

 # TRMotd
-Truly Random Message of the Day - Minecraft Datapack

 A Datapack for Minecraft Java Edition which sends a random message to the player when they log in.